A thread tracking pure skip cycle instant reefs, no bottle bac

 9B6F855B-2B91-45E2-B95F-9F2686441135.png

 this thread is solely to log predictions and outcomes in soon to be several skip cycle reefs.
-Macna conventions use this method to align hundreds of reefs on time, for decades.

-this is how my lfs sells skip cycle live rock, and you can tell by its uneven pigmentation and associated fanworms and snails and pods crawling over it and real ridged coralline that it’s cured live rock.
+this is how my lfs sells skip cycle live rock, and you can tell by its uneven pigmentation and associated fanworms and snails and pods crawling over it and real ridged coralline that it’s cured live rock:

 B9C48132-CC3E-480C-BC90-C7C90449991A.jpeg